16th - 17th July 2019, The Hilton Birmingham Metropole, (NEC), UK

 An environmental chemist and founding partner of IRIDRA Srl, Fabio is the co-author of over 450 designs for constructed wetlands around the world, collaborator on numerous international programmes and author of over 95 publications including a wealth of peer reviewed papers.
 He will give us an Illustrated overview of the multiple benefits of constructed wetland projects around the world; historical perspectives plus recent developments in pollution reduction, flood risk mitigation, wildlife habitat, educational resources and the amenity value of constructed wetlands.
 More info on Fabio

 A workshop lead by Dr Fabio Masi and Dr Gaby Dotro of Cranfield University will provide an introduction to constructed wetland technologies.
 There will be a presentation of research undertaken at Hulland Ward, one of the sites on the afternoon visits, plus a discussion-based interactive session to explore ideas further.

 Presentation: Two stage vertical flow constructed wetlands’ performance and maturing in temperate climate

 Khomenko, O.1, Blanco, I.2, Cook, A.2, Cunliffe, D.2, Dotro, G. 1, Jefferson, B.1, Coulon F. 1, Jordan, T.2, Shepherd, R.2, Smith, R.2, and Bajón Fernández, Y1*.
 1Cranfield University, UK, 2Severn Trent Water, Coventry, UK

-Site visit one will include a tour of Severn Trent Water’s Hulland Ward wastewater treatment works which is an innovative constructed wetland that treats raw wastewater (including sludge) in a two-stage vertical flow constructed wetland treatment system.
-There will be a second site visit to a conventional horizontal flow system used for tertiary treatment nearby.
+Delegates will be taken on a tour of Severn Trent Water’s Hulland Ward wastewater treatment works, which is an innovative constructed wetland that treats raw wastewater (including sludge) in a two-stage vertical flow constructed wetland treatment system.

 Evening social event